Skip to content

 • PATCH /api/system/config updates individual sections and saves to disk

-Bind address security: The default bind address is 127.0.0.1 (localhost only).
-To allow network access from other devices, set bind_address to 0.0.0.0.
+Bind address security: The default bind address is 127.0.0.1 (localhost only) for Linux and from-source installations.
+The Windows installer and Docker pre-configure 0.0.0.0 (network-accessible) since these deployments typically serve touch panels on other devices.
+To allow network access, set bind_address to 0.0.0.0 in system.json or via the OPENAVC_BIND environment variable.
 When bound to 0.0.0.0 without authentication configured, the server logs a prominent warning at startup.

 Updates